-The obvious– we have online lending apps whose owner would resort to online shaming of those who failed to pay their cash loans.
-Ordinary citizens as well, resort to using social media to shame their debtee to force them to pay.
-Ex GFs/BFs would also launch a calibrated online bullying to bash the new partner of their ex’es.
+The obvious– we have online lending apps whose owners would resort to online shaming of those who failed to pay their cash loans.
+Ordinary debtors, likewise, resort to using social media to shame their debtee to force them to pay.
+Ex GFs/BFs would also launch a calibrated online bullying to bash the new partner of their exes.
 In corporate circles, employees use social media to make innuendos for a colleague or boss.

 The political- The Philippines, being a hot bed of democracy in Asia, have used free speech not only to express their opinion, but also to silence the opposition.
 Hate or offensive speech and fake news has become a norm.

-The new twist: Dark social – This one is more challenging to address, because a convo that are violative of someones human rights (which the person maybe aware but can’t get a proof) is taking place inside a group messaging platforms
+The new twist: Dark social – This one is more challenging to address because a convo that is violative of someones human rights is taking place inside group messaging platforms

 Online bullying, the challenge remains

-I recently published this blogs’ top 10 articles of the decade, and the surprising result was 45% of posts which made it to the list are those related to bullying and cyber bullying or online bullying.
+I recently published this blog’s top 10 articles of the decade, and the surprising result was 45% of posts that made it to the list are those related to bullying and cyberbullying or online bullying.

 Furthermore, the Program for International Student Assessment (PISA) survey reported that 6 out of 10 Filipino kids are still experiencing bullying.
 While UNICEF reported that cyber violence affects almost half of children aged 13-17.